hbs-rcs/hbsgrid-docs/docs/commandline.md

 guide **we recommend requesting RAM 4-10 times the size of your data**.
 For example, if you have a 6 Gb.csv file you may wish to request 24GB of memory or so.

-Additionally, you can review your memory usage from a past job by running `bhist -l JOBID` (use `bhist` alone for a list of your recently run jobs).
+Additionally, you can review your memory usage from a past job by running `bhist -a -l JOBID` (use `bhist` alone for a list of your recently run jobs).
 Take note of MAX MEM and when you run a similar job in the future, request that amount plus about 20% for wiggle room (e.g., if your past job had a maximum memory usage of 10GB, request 12GB next time).
+If your jobs are shutting down unexpectedly, it is usually because you have exceeded the memory requested.
+See our section on [troubleshooting jobs that exceed the memory limit](https://hbs-rcs.github.io/hbsgrid-docs/trouble/#MaxMem) for additional information.

 We recommend that you **request only 1 CPU** unless you know that you are using code or libraries that were written to run